 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

 In the early days of American history, when you wanted to buy property, a conveyancer handled the transaction.
-Part of their job was to find out if the property title was “unencumbered”: no one other than the seller had ownership rights to a property, and there were no liens on it, meaning someone else could take the property to pay a debt.
+Part of their job was to find out if the property title was “unencumbered.”
+If a property is unencumbered, it means no one other than the seller has ownership rights to it, and there are no liens on it, meaning nobody else can take the property to pay a debt.
 But there was no guarantee or insurance that held conveyancers accountable if they were wrong.